Sander Sagosen: International career

-Sagosen made his debut for the Norwegian national team in 2013 against Croatia during the Bring Cup.
+Sagosen made his debut for the Norwegian national team in 2013 against Croatia during the Bring Cup, at age 18.
 His first major international tournament was the 2014 European Championship in Denmark.
 At the 2016 European Championship, Norway placed fourth and Sagosen was awarded a spot on the All-Star team of the tournament as best centre back.
 He was featured on the All-Star team as best left back for the 2017 World Championship, where Norway finished second.

 Sagosen and the national team placed seventh at the 2018 European Championship, where the former was again voted best centre back.
 At the 2019 World Championship, Norway finished second and Sagosen was included on the All-Star team as best left back for a second time.
 Norway placed third at the 2020 European Championship, where Sagosen was the top scorer with 65 goals and included on the All-Star team for a fifth consecutive major international tournament.
+At the same time he broke the record for most goals scored by a single player at any European Championship.
+At the 2026 European Men's Handball Championship this record was broken by Danish Mathias Gidsel with 68 goals.

+On 19 March 2026 he scored his 940th goal for Norway, which made him the most scoring player on the Norwegian national team ever.

 Personal life

 Sagosen is married to former fellow handballer Hanna Oftedal Sagosen.
-Their first child, Noah, was born on 13 July 2023.
+Their first child, Noah, was born on 13 July 2023 and their second child, Emil, was born 17 July 2025.

+Sagosen is the older brother of handball player Ciljan Sagosen.